TeachmanLab/MT-Java/README.md

 Install MySQL, and execute the following commands to establish a user account.
 You can use a different password if you change the datasource.password setting in src/main/resources/application.properties

+WINDOWS OS: We suggest setting up the databases using the MySQL Workbench - https://dev.mysql.com/downloads/workbench/

 ```mysql
 CREATE DATABASE pi CHARACTER SET utf8 COLLATE utf8_general_ci;
 CREATE USER 'pi_user'@'localhost' IDENTIFIED BY 'pi_password';